 1. Simultaneous Exchanges:

-Simultaneous 1031 exchange takes place when the investor sells their Old property and acquires replacement in the same day.
+A simultaneous 1031 exchange takes place when the investor sells their Old property and acquires a replacement on the same day.

 2. Delayed Exchanges:

 Delayed exchanges are the most common type of 1031 exchanges.
 Here the investor can conduct a delayed exchange, whereby they have 45 days to identify their replacement property and 180 days to close their acquisition.